YusraAlym/AdventureWorks-dataset/README.md

 # E-Commerce-Case-Study
-This project was analyzed an visualized with Power BI
+This project was analyzed and visualized with Power BI
 # An overview of the project phases
 ## Data importing:
 First, I checked my data type it’s a csv format I imported the data to the power Bi,